-- C31 The location of tennis courts is to be at the rear of properties. - For corner alloth ents or where the property has two street frontages, the location of tennis court it not to be in the primary frontage. - C33 The court playing surface is of a material that minimises light reflection. - C34 The height and location of court fencing is to enable: -) sharing of views from surrounding residences; and - b) provision of sunlight to adjoining properties. - Fencing material is to be a recessive colour. - C36 Fences are to be setback a minimum of 1.5m from boundaries. - C37 Safety fencing is provided to satisfy the requirements set out in the Council's standard conditions for swimming pools where the court is designed as a water detention basin with a depth of 300mm of more.
+- C31 The location of tennis courts is to be at the rear of properties. - C32 For corner allotments or where the property has two street frontages, the location of tennis court is not to be in the primary frontage. - C33 The court playing surface is of a material that minimises light reflection. - C34 The height and location of court fencing is to enable: - a) sharing of views from surrounding residences; and - b) provision of sunlight to adjoining properties. - C35 Fencing material is to be a recessive colour. - C36 Fences are to be setback a minimum of 1.5m from boundaries. - C37 Safety fencing is provided to satisfy the requirements set out in the Council's standard conditions for swimming pools where the court is designed as a water detention basin with a depth of 300mm of more.